rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

   This enables quick and efficient development iteration.
 - Save your levels and object templates in the standard Bevy scene format and spawn in game with just one line of code.
-- Many custom structures that allow to customize saved scenes equally conveniently, both via gui and directly editing the saved text file.
+- Many custom structures that allow you to customize saved scenes equally conveniently, both via gui and directly editing the saved text file.

-The [Github project][space_editor] is free for use and open to contribute for everyone, be it with suggestions, bugs or PRs.
+The [Github project][space_editor] is free for use and open to contributions from everyone, be it with suggestions, bugs or PRs.

 [space_editor]: https://github.com/rewin123/space_editor